 Duluth is a larger medium-sized city located in the state of Minnesota.
 With a population of 85,618 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
-Much of the housing stock in Duluth was built prior to World War II, making it one of the older and more historic cities in the country.
+Duluth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Duluth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Duluth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Duluth are a mix of both white- and blue-collar jobs.
 Overall, Duluth is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Duluth who work in office and administrative support (10.94%), food service (9.52%), and healthcare (9.07%).

 Because there are quite a few people attending college in Duluth, it is thought of as a college town.
 To the benefit of the many students in the area, Duluth provides a number of services, amenities and opportunities geared towards their needs and activities.

-The population of Duluth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.89% of adults in Duluth have a bachelor's degree or even advanced degree.
+The education level of Duluth citizens is very high relative to the national average among all cities (21.84%): 37.89% of adults in Duluth have a bachelor's degree or even advanced degree.

 The per capita income in Duluth in 2018 was $31,216, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $124,864 for a family of four.
 However, Duluth contains both very wealthy and poor people as well.